 The reviews show students who are clearly enjoying the content of the course and finding it useful in their own iPhone photography endeavours.

-These seem to be people who had no prior experience with using their phone to create great pictures, and their video testimonials give proof as to the quality of the course.
+These seem to be people who had no prior experience with using their phones to create great pictures, and their video testimonials give proof of the quality of the course.

 2. Quick ‘Hacks’ for Better iPhone Photos

 I thought I was fairly proficient with the iPhone camera – after all, you just point, tap and shoot, right?
 I knew how to adjust exposure by dragging my finger up/down the screen, and how to trigger the shutter using the button on the Apple headphones.

 However, I was surprised to learn so many other tips from the iPhone Photo Academy to get even more out of the camera.

 I can’t reveal the tricks here, but they’re things that help with focusing, exposure, and getting sharper pictures in general – all things you may be able to learn through a bit of Googling, but unless you know they exist in the first place, you won’t know what to Google.